 In Australia, a marriage can only take place if the official marriage form known as the NOIM form (Notice of Intended Marriage) is received by us, the Celebrant no less than 1 calendar month before the date of your marriage.

-Overseas based couples can still get married in Australia, even if you are only arriving in Australia a day or two before your marriage will be taking place, as the pre-marriage paperwork process can be completed online with the scanned signed paperwork and ID emailed to us.
+Overseas based couples can still get married in Australia, even if you are only arriving in Australia a day or two before your marriage will be taking place, as the pre-marriage paperwork process can be completed online, your signatures witnessed by an authorised person in the country you are based in (usually a Consular Officer at the Australian Consulate Officer) with your scanned signed paperwork and ID emailed to us.